gauravsinghnegi/Music-Genre-Classification/README.md

 # Music-Genre-Classification
-This project is built for classifying different genres of music or audio file using machine learning and python languages
+This project is built for classifying different genres of music or audio file using machine learning and python language